 Through individualized experiences in the third year — the hallmark of a curriculum created from scratch to turn future physicians into leaders — students make progress toward long-term goals and collaborate to improve health locally.
-A nine-month “Innovation, Leadership and Discovery” block affords the opportunity to complete a large, independent distinction project or dual degree.
+A nine-month “Innovation, Leadership and Discovery” block affords the opportunity to complete a large, independent Distinction in Discovery and Inquiry project or dual degree.
 Students also continue clinical practice in primary care, family and community medicine with the option for other electives.

 The curriculum team continues to add distinction and dual degree offerings to the following opportunities, available now.